nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 <img src="images/build/allergy_basic_structure.png" style="width:100%;max-width: 100%;">

-Each allergy in the list will use the FHIR list resource Flag element to indicate the context of the allergy (For example unchanged, new etc).
+Each allergy in the list will use the FHIR list Resource Flag element to indicate the context of the allergy (For example unchanged, new etc).

 ## Allergy Flag Structures ##